bazelbuild/bazel/site/docs/tutorial/app.md

 ---
 layout: documentation
-title: Tutorial - Introduction
+title: Build Mobile Application
 ---

-# Tutorial - Introduction
+# Build Mobile Application

 You can use Bazel to build a variety of software outputs, including Linux and Mac OS X applications written in Java, C++ and Objective-C. You can